-20 Minute Orange Teriyaki Salmon.
+20 Minute Orange Glazed Salmon.
 Salmon filets are pan-fried and topped with an orange teriyaki glaze.
 A quick and easy weeknight meal!

 I love super easy dinners that come together in minutes.
-This Orange Teriyaki Salmon is one of them!
+This Orange Glazed Salmon is one of them!
 20 minutes, one pan, and a sauce that requires only pantry staples.

 The sauce is made up of soy sauce, water, freshly squeezed orange juice, and rice wine vinegar.
 The sauce gets simmered in a saucepan with cornstarch and water to thicken it up.